-Despite Vacuum Excavation being the safest form of excavation, it is not without risks.
+Despite Vacuum Excavation is the safest form of excavation, it is not without risks.
 All areas of the excavation located should be addressed and all the information obtained should be continually used throughout the planning and preparation of the excavation work.

 Excavation Safety Method